langfuse/langfuse-docs/pages/docs/integrations/openai.md

 from langfuse.openai import openai
 ```

-The integration is compatible with OpenAI SDK versions `>=0.27.8`.

-Async functions and streaming are supported for OpenAI SDK versions `>=1.0.0`.

 ### Attributes

 Instead of setting the environment variables before importing the SDK, you can also use the following attributes after the import.
 This works for the async OpenAI client as well: